ottlinger/spamschutz/README.md

 # Purpose of this programm #

-This application let's you easily change mail addresses into ASCII-encoded values.
-Therefore your webpages remain human-readable and spiders are unable to n't detect your mail addresses and use them for unwanted purposes.
+This application lets you easily change mail addresses or other HTML contents into ASCII-encoded values.
+Therefore your webpages remain human-readable and spiders are unable to detect your mail addresses and use them for unwanted purposes.
-This app can be launched as an applet or as a standalone version.
+This app can be launched as a standalone version.

 :smile: